 Centrality is most commonly thought of as a measure in which we assign a ranking of the vertices from most important to least important.
 The importance of a vertex is relative to the underlying process being carried out on the network.
 This is why there is a diverse amount of centrality measures addressing many such processes.
 We propose a measure that assigns a ranking in which interference is a property of the underlying process being carried out on the network.

-Benowitz, Jarod P. and Peak, David, "Centrality Measures of Graphs utilizing Continuous Walks in Hilbert Space" (2015).
-Physics Capstone Project.
+Benowitz, Jarod P., "Centrality Measures of Graphs utilizing Continuous Walks in Hilbert Space" (2015).
+Physics Capstone Projects.
 Paper 18.